Obersee (Lake Zurich): Fish stocks

 The few existing inventory data are compiled by the competent fisheries overseer respectively a report in 1993.
-This is a rough, spatially highly generalized statement to the spawning grounds of Northern pike, Coregonus and Coregonus zugensis (commonly Albeli).
-In addition to these specific fishing information, ecological data and studies on the other species of fish and their habitat requirements, but also to other creatures, such as crabs and mussels is missing, no data are available.
+This is a rough, spatially highly generalized statement to the spawning grounds of the Northern pike and Coregonus (C. zugensis, commonly C. albeli).
+In addition to these specific fishing information, ecological data and studies on the other species of fish and their habitat requirements, but also to invertebrates, such as crabs and mussels, is missing.

 Protected areas

 Fens and moors

-For the inventory of the national fen asset protection zones, the Canton of St. Gallen evaluated and proposed, in accordance with the provisions in the national fen regulation, appropriate buffer zones, among them as fens of national importance: the lakeshore marshes west of Busskirch, Joner Allmeind marshes, the lakeside read area east of Wurmsbach, reed at Schmerikon and the reed area in front of HSR area and Knie's Kinderzoo in Rapperswil.
-Fens of regional and local importance include the reed area east of the Busskirch church, the reed area south of Hessenhof, the small area at the parking side of the Jona mouth (Stampf), the embankment and so-called Kormoraninsel at Stampf, as well as the bay to the west of the upper Bollingen peninsula.
+For the inventory of the national fen asset protection zones, the canton of St. Gallen evaluated and proposed, in accordance with the provisions in the national fen regulation, appropriate buffer zones, among them as fens of national importance: the lakeshore marshes west of Busskirch, Joner Allmeind marshes, the lakeside reed area east of Wurmsbach, the reed at Schmerikon and the reed area in front of HSR area and Knie's Kinderzoo in Rapperswil-Jona.
+Fens of regional and local importance include the reed area east of the Busskirch church, the reed area south of Hessenhof, the small area at the parking side of the Jona mouth (Stampf), the embankment and so-called Kormoraninsel (lit.
+'Cormorant island') at Stampf, as well as the bay to the west of the upper Bollingen peninsula.